kovstas/adsyncbot/README.md

 # AD Sync Telegram Bot [WIP]
-The bot connects your organization members in Active Directory (AD) with telegram users.
+A telegram bot connects your organization members in Active Directory (AD) with telegram users.

 ## Usage